erincatto/box2c/docs/collision.md

 `b2ShapeDistance()` function can be used to compute the distance between two shapes.
 The distance function needs both shapes to be converted into a `b2DistanceProxy` (which are point clouds with radii).
 There is also some caching used to warm start the distance function for repeated calls.
-This might make your use case faster.
+This can improve performance when the shapes move by small amounds.

 ![Distance Function](images/distance.svg)